Learn More About Coding Bootcamps in Long Island

 Coding bootcamp graduates who choose to work as Software Engineers and Web Developers can anticipate an annual salary of around $100,000 each year.
 This is considerably higher than the New York State average salary, which sits at about $70,000.
 Specialized career roles like Python Developer and Java Developer also have a typical salary of over $100,000 a year, showing what lucrative career options are available for Long Island coding professionals.
 NYC has a large variety of tech companies in the area that utilize professionals with coding experience.

-In-Person Coding Bootcamps on Long Island
+Coding Bootcamps on Long Island

 Noble Desktop, NYC’s top coding and design school, has a wide selection of coding bootcamps available for Long Island students.
 The school’s campus is on Madison Avenue in Manhattan, which is just a short walk from nearby Penn Station.
 This makes it easy for students who live in NYC or on Long Island to commute to the facility for classes.
 The state-of-the-art campus has a fully equipped computer lab for students to access, along with live instruction from industry experts.
 Learning in-person allows students to not only complete hands-on projects but also network with classmates and instructors.
 The small class sizes at Noble ensure each student receives quality training and promotes collaboration between classmates.
+For students who prefer to learn remotely, all Noble classes are also offered in a live online format.

-Noble has a vast collection of coding bootcamps held on the Manhattan campus, with class options available for both beginner students and those with coding experience.
+Class options are available for both beginner students and those with coding experience.
 The Software Engineering Certificate is an excellent choice for students looking to learn each area of web development, as the course covers both front-end and back-end development.
-The ||CPN411|| is another immersive course that runs for 84 hours and prepares students for a career in data science or Python engineering.
+The Data Science Certificate is another immersive course that runs for 84 hours and prepares students for a career in data science or Python engineering.
 Noble also has a Front-End Web Development Certificate for students who want to learn skills in HTML, CSS, and JavaScript.

 Coding Classes on Long Island

 The curriculum of a coding bootcamp can feel immersive and overwhelming for those who want to learn about the field but are not yet ready to commit to a bootcamp.
-There are a variety of coding classes available in-person or virtually on Long Island that provide students an opportunity to learn about coding and see if they enjoy it before committing to a bootcamp course that runs for several weeks or months.
+There are a variety of coding classes available on Long Island that provide students an opportunity to learn about coding and see if they enjoy it before committing to a bootcamp course that runs for several weeks or months.

-There are specialized areas of study like Noble’s Linux Operating System & Bash Scripting or ||CPN767||.
+There are specialized areas of study like Noble’s Linux Operating System & Bash Scripting or Python for Automation.
 Both of these classes are suitable for beginners or those with an intermediate understanding of coding.
 Beginners can also choose options like the 18-hour Web Development Level 1 class that covers both HTML and CSS.
 Those looking for shorter class options can take 3-hour courses like Git Going: An Intro to Git and Coding Tips & Tricks.
 These one-day classes are a great way to gain experience in the field and determine if a longer bootcamp or workshop is something you want to pursue.

 Choosing a Coding Bootcamp